BalerionBD/-AshaHealth_MediApp/README.md

 ## 🧪 Sample Test Cases

-You can use the following symptom descriptions to test the AI's analysis capabilities:
+You can use the following symptom descriptions to a test the AI's analysis capabilities:

 - **Possible Migraine:**
   > "I have a throbbing headache on one side of my head, and I feel nauseous and sensitive to light.
 The pain gets worse when I move around."